Coding Agent Skills

 C4 Model Reference

-The plugin understands all 4 levels of the C4 model:
+The skills understand all 4 levels of the C4 model:

 | Level | Element | Example |